How to Take Sharp Pictures

 - Physical Movement: the above statement only factors focal length, but it doesn't factor the movement of your subject.
 If you're taking pictures of someone running, then you're going to need a lot faster shutter speed compared to taking a picture of someone walking.
 However, in my experience I have found that it is possible to use a slower shutter speed of a fast moving object if you are able to match move with the subject.
 I personally think the best way to learn this, is through experience and experimentation.

 You would think that ISO (the sensitivity and speed of the sensor to light) has nothing to do with getting sharp photos.
 Well I thought so too, until one night, I brought it up too high.
 Simply, the higher the ISO is equal to more noise, and the higher the noise is equal to a decrease in detail and ugly looking effects.
-When you edit the photo later, you will process some noise reduction, but it will make it look blurry.
+When you edit the photo later to get rid of the ugly noise effects, you will process some noise reduction, but it will make it look blurry.
 If possible, always try to keep your ISO at your camera's native range or below 500.

 |Written by Gabriel Dupon|